chesterbeckett/chesterbeckett.github.io/_posts/2024-06-12-chickenPate.md

 ---
-title: Chicken Liver Pate
+title: Chicken Liver Paté
 date: 2024-06-12 10:48:05 +/-TTTT
-categories: [Kitchen, Pate]
+categories: [Kitchen, Paté]
-tags: [kitchen, chicken, liver, pate]     # TAG names should always be lowercase
+tags: [kitchen, chicken, liver, pate, paté]     # TAG names should always be lowercase
 ---

 I got this recipe from a good freind.
 It's a simple recipe that can quite possibly change your views on paté forever.
 Great for Christmas time!